Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/workflowautomationbestpractices.md

                     </div>
                     <div class="cardText">
                         <h3>Build to scale</h3>
                         <p>Liane started small, but built her workflows in ways that would scale as the program grew.
-This enabled her to test the automation with low-level impact when things didn't work as planned, giving her room for fine-tuning.</p>
+This enabled her to test the automation with low-level impact when things didn't work as planned, giving her room for fine tuning.</p>
                     </div>
                 </div>
             </div>